UWCS/C_Course-Introduction/Session1.md

 <img src="images/ExplicitCasting.PNG" alt="Explicit casting with special colouring" width="132" height="24"/>
 *How you write (syntax) for explicit typecasts*

-Let's do `3/2` like the ad promised, and we can see why explicit casting is useful:
+Let's do `3/2`, and we can see why explicit casting is useful:

 ```c
 #include <stdio.h>